 The Bachelor to BSN graduate can work in a variety of roles in community health, specialty bedside practice, informatics, and management, pursuing employment in a range of settings.
-The BSN program allows students to acquire the essential skills and knowledge needed to meet the preventative and restorative needs of patients.
+Accelerated BSN program allows students to acquire the essential skills and knowledge needed to meet the preventative and restorative needs of patients.
 Students learn both the art and science of nursing.

-Bachelor of Science in Nursing
+Accelerated Bachelor of Science in Nursing (ABSN)

-180 quarter credit hours 48 weeks
+48 weeks